minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 behavior, the cross-sectionality of panel data needs to be exploited, and the votes need to be categorized clearly into winners and losers @stratmann-2002.
-This also means, that one needs to be able to deduce from the votes which candidates voted pro- one special interest group, and anti- the other one.
+This also means, that one needs to be able to deduce from the votes which candidates voted pro- one interest group, and anti- the other one.

 Due to this specification, the data from the League of Conservation Votes (LCV) Scorecard (https://scorecard.lcv.org) was used throughout this paper.
 The